Dr. James Burt

 As a result of the news coverage, many others of his victims finally realized that all of the doctors who had been ignoring them or brushing them off (which is normal, see white wall all of silence) were not the last word.
 A superior court decided that the statute of limitations would start with the news broadcast, rather than at the time of the medical procedures, and patients who had been damaged years in the past were able to file suits.
-As with people who had been abused by priests when children, statutes of limitations are not written in stone.
+As with people who in childhood had been abused by priests, statutes of limitations are not written in stone.

 One nurse who had helped with Burt's surgeries commented later that nurses do not see how much pain patients are in afterwards.
 They don't know there is anything to report.
 They forget about anything untoward they might have seen and move on to the next patient.
 She said she was dazzled by him and really didn't understand what he was doing.
 However, other nurses tell a different story.

 A police officer who worked on the case said that the break for law enforcement came when a nurse retired and finally confessed.
 It was learned that Burt chose victims who were weak and would be unlikely to retaliate.
 The socially connected wives of bank presidents were safe.
 But one time he made a mistake and operated on a woman who was rich enough to keep a private investigator on the case for as long as necessary to get justice.
 The break came when that one nurse retired.
 The private investigator was able to persuade her that now that she was retired, her career could not be effected by speaking.
 So she finally spoke.